elunna/nerfhack-changelog/README.md

 * No special **themed rooms** generate until level 3
 * Random rivers were added to many of the quest filler levels
 * Trees can generate in dungeon rooms (xnh)
-* Trees can be destroyed by fire, cold, and disintegration rays
-* If a tree is destroyed by fire or cold, it has a 1 in 3 chance of exploding - possbily creating a chain reaction
+* Trees can be destroyed by fire, cold, and disintegration rays.
+If a tree is destroyed by fire or cold, it has a 1 in 3 chance of exploding - possbily creating a chain reaction
 * Random secret doors are secret less of the time (xnh)
 * Random secret corridors have been removed (xnh)
 * Removed the "temple of the gods" theme room.
 This room contains 3 altars, one of each alignment.
 It was removed to make the finite altars mechanic more relevant.
 * There is a guaranteed thing from below guarding Rodney and chance of a vampire mage as well.
 * Thrones can grant knowledge of magical items.
-* Throne #sits can summon much larger audiences.
+* Throne can summon much larger audiences when that #sit effect is hit.
 * Guaranteed pit trap just outside of wizard's zoo.
 * Courtrooms generated after level 20 can be filled with vampires (dNetHack).
 * Gnomish mines fill levels sometimes have varied lighting; rarely they get ice patches.